kungangabtak/SS_render/dashboard/README.md

 A minimal **vanilla HTML/CSS/JS** dashboard that connects to your Render WebSocket hub as `role=sub` and displays the latest **2 hole cards** from incoming messages.

+## Multi-Publisher Support

+This dashboard now supports **multiple publishers** (multiple people running the Chrome extension in the same PokerNow room).
+Features include:

+- **Publishers Panel**: Shows all active publishers with their short ID, last seen time, and latest hand preview
+- **Click to Select**: Click any publisher card to view their detailed data
+- **Auto-Selection**: Automatically selects the most recently seen publisher
+- **JSON Viewer**: View all message types (hand, state, etc.) from the selected publisher
+- **Real-time Updates**: Publisher cards update with "seconds ago" timestamps

 ## Hub URL

 This dashboard is pre-configured to connect to: **`wss://dom-hub.onrender.com/`**